 Over the next few years, Horace grew increasingly estranged from his wife Augusta as his affair with Baby Doe became a matter of public knowledge.
 Tabor once commented to Baby Doe, “You’re always so gay and laughing, and yet you’re so brave.
 Augusta is a damned brave woman, too, but she’s powerfully disagreeable about it.”

 Eventually, Horace and Augusta parted, as much from his abstinence as from hers.
 Baby Doe was only the catalyst for a separation that left both Horace and Augusta wanting, both locked into their worlds by the very stubbornness and individual gustiness that had sustained them through their earlier struggles braving the frontier.

 However, when Horace asked Augusta for a divorce she refused.
 Horace, not to be denied, secretly engineered a divorce in Durango, Colorado, which was later found to be illegal.
 It is unknown whether Horace knew this or was simply defiant, but he and Baby Doe were secretly married in St. Louis, Missouri on September 30, 1882.
 When Augusta Tabor learned of the marriage, it was too late to contest it.

 The legal divorce, which Horace continued to pursue relentlessly, was fought vigorously by Augusta, who asked for separate maintenance, claiming her husband was worth over $9 million.
 Tabor denied it, which was probably true, with more accurate estimates placing his worth at about three million.

-After a long drawn out and much publicized battle, Augusta did received the $100,000 a month income, the Denver mansion, as well as other properties, though it brought her very little happiness.
+After a long drawn out and much-publicized battle, Augusta did receive the $100,000 a month income, the Denver mansion, as well as other properties, though it brought her very little happiness.
 Augusta eventually moved to Pasadena, California where she died on February 1, 1895, a wealthy, respected and lonely woman, leaving her son Maxcy over $1.5 million dollars.